mcogswell/mcogswell.github.com/about.md

 title: About Me
 ---

-I'm a grad student working on Deep Learning.
+I'm a PhD student working on deep learning with applications in vision and language.
-In 2016 I completed Master of Science degree at Virginia Tech and started my PhD.
+In 2016 I completed Master of Science degree at Virginia Tech with [Dhruv Batra][dhruv_page].
+I continued working on my PhD with Dhruv then Georgia Tech with him in 2017.
-At the beginning of 2017 I moved to Georgia Tech with my advisor, [Dhruv Batra][dhruv_page], to continue my PhD.
-I sit at desk 271 in the [College of Computing Building](https://www.cc.gatech.edu/about/facilities) and you can reach me at michael.a.cogswell at gmail.
+I sit in the [CODA building](https://codatechsquare.com/) and you can reach me at michael dot a dot cogswell at gmail.

 [dhruv_page]: https://www.cc.gatech.edu/~dbatra/index.html